shvchk/padavan-builder/README.md

 ### Reuse / rebuild

 The script won't delete Podman image with toolchain after building the firmware, so you can reuse it.

-To rebuild firmware, just rerun the script as usual, it will detect existing image and ask you if you want to use it or delete and rebuild it.
+Just run the script as usual, it will detect existing image and ask you if you want to use it or delete and rebuild it.

 ### Clean / uninstall